 Capsular contracture formation around breast implants can be bothersome to women and lead to the need for revisionary breast augmentation surgery.
 A capsular contracture is when the scar tissue around a breast implant thickens and contracts around the implant.
 This can lead to a firm breast implant and breast distortion.
 In some cases, capsular contractures are painful.

-For severe capsular contractures (and those unresponsive to the Aspen System) surgery is needed to either incise the breast scar tissue (capsulotomy) or to remove the breast scar tissue completely (capsulectomy).
+For advanced capsular contractures, surgery is needed to either incise the breast scar tissue (capsulotomy) or to remove the breast scar tissue completely (capsulectomy).
 The breast implant is then replaced.
 The existing augmentation scar can usually be used for this procedure.
 But, if an axillary breast augmentation scar is present, we would usually recommend another approach (and scar) to treat this problem.

 Breast Augmentation Scar Revision